kilowhat/kilowhat.net/_extensions/custom-paths.md

 ## Changelog

-### Version 1.6.0 - August 17, 2022
+### Version 1.7.0 - August 17, 2022

 - Add ability to customize FoF Gamification user votes page.
 - Add ability to customize ClarkWinkelmann's Discussion Bookmarks page.
 - Add ability to customize ClarkWinkelmann's Post Bookmarks page.
 - Add ability to customize ClarkWinkelmann's Discussion Lists pages.
-- Add ability to customize Flamarkt pages.

-Discussion Lists and Flamarkt do not yet have any production-ready release, support was added for internal testing with clients.
+Discussion Lists does not yet have any production-ready release, support was added for internal testing with clients.

 This version requires Flarum 1.2 or greater.

 <details markdown="1">
 <summary markdown="span">Show older releases</summary>

+### Version 1.6.0 - August 27, 2021

+- Add ability to customize Flamarkt pages.

+Flamarkt does not yet have any production-ready release, support was added for internal testing with clients.

 ### Version 1.5.0 - June 9, 2021